Programming

 Project Manager

-A Software Engineer by profession, Amit has always been a software enthusiast since his college days.
-He has been with Ranium since the early onset of the company and brings with him over 10 years of experience.
-His expertise lies in PHP and he is a Zend Certified PHP 5 Engineer.
-He wishes to someday create open-source software to make them more accessible and to inspire others to do the same.
+A Software Engineer by profession, Amit has been a passionate technology enthusiast since his college days.
+He has been with Ranium since its early days and brings with him over 12 years of experience in the field.
+His core expertise lies in PHP, and he is a Zend Certified PHP 5 Engineer.
+He aspires to build impactful open-source software that makes technology more accessible and inspires others to contribute to the community.

 Related Posts